What you will study

 - an awareness of the development of competing and complementary religious, national and class identities

-This module will teach you about the landmark developments of the period such as industrialisation, the growth of cities, campaigns for political reform and the expansion of the British Empire.
+This module will teach you about the landmark developments of the period, such as industrialisation, the growth of cities, campaigns for political reform and the expansion of the British Empire.
 However, it is not solely concerned with long-term historical changes and big historical processes.
-You will also study the impact of these new developments on everyday life through, for example, the experience of work in a factory or a day in a workhouse, attending church or visiting the Great Exhibition of 1851.
+You will also study the impact of these new developments on everyday life through, for example, the experience of working in a factory or a day in a workhouse, attending church or visiting the Great Exhibition of 1851.

 Throughout, the module also takes an expansive and questioning approach to the history of the British Isles.
 You will be asked to think about the changing boundaries of the ‘nation’ and the emergence of the United Kingdom as a legal and political entity.
 You will study the rise of the British Empire and the development of global trade and will explore how ideas and events from overseas helped to shape national and regional history in the British Isles.

 You'll study the nineteenth century through a wide and interesting array of historical texts and images.
-From personal accounts of everyday life to official inquiry and parliamentary debate you will explore the different ways that contemporaries described and understood their lives.
-You will also use prints, cartoons and photographs as well as objects and artefacts as evidence.
+From personal accounts of everyday life to official inquiry and parliamentary debate, you will explore the different ways that contemporaries described and understood their lives.
+You will also use prints, cartoons and photographs, as well as objects and artefacts as evidence.
 You will learn how historians build a picture of the past from a multitude of sources and how you can critically interpret narratives about the past by understanding how and why they were created.